Bijan1986/DataStructureAndAlgo/src/main/java/README.md

 2. at the end (make it tail)
 3. after a certain node

+adding element to the beginning of the linked list is quicker . adding element to the end of the linked list is more time consuming .

 ### At the front of the linked list

 ```java